Skip to Content

 • 1 tsp almond or vanilla extract

-• 8 Tbsp low point peanut butter such as Better'n Peanut Butter Peanut Butter or American Dream Nut Butters
+• 8 Tbsp low point peanut butter such as Better'n Peanut Butter Peanut Butter or American Dream Nut Butters* see note for more options

 • 14 grams Lily's no sugar added Dark Chocolate Chips or Lakanto sugar free chocolate chips